netdata/netdata/collectors/perf.plugin/README.md

 ## Configuration

-The plugin is disabled by default because the number of PMUs is usually quite limited and it is not desired to allow Netdata silently struggle for PMUs, interfering with other performance monitoring software.
-If you need to enable perf plugin, edit /etc/netdata/netdata.conf and set:
+The plugin is disabled by default because the number of PMUs is usually quite limited and it is not desired to allow Netdata to struggle silently for PMUs, interfering with other performance monitoring software.
+If you need to enable the perf plugin, edit /etc/netdata/netdata.conf and set:

 ```raw
 [plugins]